 The Data Transfer step of the wizard is available only if you copy backups of virtual or physical machines created with Veeam Backup & Replication or Veeam Agents.

-If you plan to copy backup files over WAN or slow connections, it is recommended that you configure a pair of WAN accelerators in the backup infrastructure and copy backups via these WAN accelerators.
-WAN accelerators perform global data deduplication, eliminate the need to transport redundant blocks of data and reduce the load on the WAN.
+If you plan to copy backup files over WAN or slow connections, it is recommended that you configure source and target WAN accelerators in the backup infrastructure and copy backups through these WAN accelerators.
 For more information, see WAN Acceleration.

 To use WAN acceleration for the backup copy job: